Adam Ant: 1982–2001: Solo career

 A few months after Adam and the Ants split, Ant launched his solo career and retained Pirroni as guitarist and co-songwriter.
 Merrick also briefly stayed as drummer and producer for the UK edition of the first solo hit single "Goody Two Shoes"—which made it to No. 1 in the UK—and demos for the upcoming Friend or Foe album, before moving on to other production work.
 The Friend or Foe album also produced another top ten single, "Friend or Foe", which reached No. 9 in September 1982.

 Ant recruited a new band for touring, consisting of new dual drummers Bogdan Wiczling (ex-Fingerprintz) and Barry Watts (ex-Q-Tips), plus guitarist Cha Burns (also ex-Fingerprintz), bassist Chris Constantinou and the former Q-Tips brass section of trumpeter Tony Hughes and twin saxophonists Stewart van Blandamer and Steve Farr.
 The new band made its debut at London's Astoria Theatre on 1 October 1982.
 A US tour began in New York on 8 November.
 On the 19th tour date on 20 February 1983 in Cleveland, Ohio, Ant suffered a knee injury onstage (a relapse of a previous injury suffered while filming Jubilee in 1977), forcing the postponement and/or cancellation of dates throughout February and March while he recuperated.
-Ant eventually returned to performing, performing as a guest on the NBC show Motown 25: Yesterday, Today, Forever, joined onstage by Diana Ross.
+Ant eventually returned to performing, appearing as a guest on the NBC special Motown 25: Yesterday, Today, Forever, singing "Where Did Our Love Go" with Diana Ross.
 He resumed the US tour, completed on 18 May 1983 at the Bronco Bowl in Dallas, Texas.